obiwanus/focus-zig/LOG.md

 - Search within buffer

 # DONE
++ Fix the leak when getting files in working dir
 + Print the entry we're trying to open
 + Switch selected entry using the arrow keys
 + Make an open file dialog